underworldcode/quagmire/README.md

 - `conda install -c conda-forge gdal cartopy`
 - `conda install -c underworld code quagmire`

 However, we are aware that the dependency list is quite large and restrictive and this can make it tough for anaconda to install other complicated packages.
-You make need to do this in a separate conda environment.
+You may need to do this in a separate conda environment.

 Some parts of the examples include references to the [lavavu](https://github.com/lavavu/LavaVu) package which has its own installation requirements and it might be best to read [their documentation](https://lavavu.github.io/Documentation/)